gootools/solana-statecharts/README.md

 ### Goo

-Goo will enable developers to 'wire up' a lot of the accounts initially so that the UI can be much more focussed and only show inputs for things that the user will want to edit for example
+Goo will enable developers to 'wire up' a lot of the accounts initially so that the UI can be much more streamlined and focus only on inputs for things that the user will want to edit, for example

-- when user logs in with Phantom/Sollet automatically make that account the sender
+- when a user is creating a check and is logged in with Phantom/Sollet, automatically make that account the sender
-- when creating the check only show editable fields for 'important' things like Receiver address, Token, Amount and Memo
+- when creating the check only show editable fields for 'important' things like `Receiver address`, `Token`, `Amount` and `Memo`
-- if the user is logged in with their wallet and they're the receiver, only show cashCheck method.
-If they're the creator only show the cancelCheck method.
+- if the user is logged in with their wallet and they're the receiver, only show `cashCheck` method.
+If they're the creator only show the `cancelCheck` method
+- display the token and the balance of the check when logged in as either party

 ## Extra resources